slskd/slskd/docs/config.md

+# Configuration

+The application is designed to be highly configurable, but to also come 'out of the box' with sensible defaults.

+The defaults that have been chosen should cover the vast majority of users, but deployments on low spec hardware (such as a single board computer, or a shared system) should monitor resource usage and adjust as necessary.

+Credentials (username and password) for the Soulseek network are the only required configuration, but it is advised to also change the credentials for the web UI.

 # Sources

-slskd supports several different configuration sources in order to make it easy for users to deploy the application in a variety of situations.
+The application supports several different configuration sources in order to make it easy for users to deploy the application in a variety of situations.

 The configuration options used by the application are derived from the values specified by each of the sources, with sources higher in the heirarchy overwriting (or sometimes adding to) configuration specified lower in the heirarchy.
 The heirarchy is: